Variability hypothesis: 2022 energy expenditure analysis

+2023 Analysis of Errors in Male Variability Studies

+A 2023 paper examined common "basic statistical, inferential, and logical errors" in studies that resulted in data that supported greater male variability, such as applying greater male variability on the global scale to individual countries and cultures and treating any difference in variability between males and females as statistically significant.
+The authors suggested that studies that took these factors into account were needed for a more accurate conclusion to be drawn.

+NHANES analysis

 A paper published in 2023 analyzed 50 morphological and physiological traits from the NHANES database and found that nearly half the traits did not exhibit sexual dimorphism in variation, while 18 exhibited greater female variation (GFV), indicating GFV does not dominate human characteristics.
 Only eight traits exhibited greater male variation, indicating GMV also does not dominate.
 The results also seemed to suggest that the menstrual cycle typically doesn't seem to explain GFV when it occurs, nor did it seem that sexual selection explained GMV.
 The traits associated with muscle (total lean mass, leg lean mass, and serum creatinine which positively associates with muscle mass) do not indicate GMV.
 Instead, the first two traits exhibit GFV, while serum creatinine does not exhibit sexual dimorphism in variation in either direction.

+2024 bodymass analysis

-A 2024 study analysed a large dataset of 337 species and found that the larger sex, most of the time, displayed more variation in bodymass, however some orders deviated somewhat from the expected relationship, suggesting additional factors affecting one sex over the other.
+A 2024 study analyzed a large dataset of 337 species and found that the larger sex, most of the time, displayed more variation in body mass, however some orders deviated somewhat from the expected relationship, suggesting additional factors affecting one sex over the other.
 The authors propose that other biological processes and factors such as rigorous male-male competition which can be deleterious to their health and greater range related to mate search in monogamous primates (where the sexes are about equal in size usually) which could increase energy expenditure and exposure to parasites.